-College reaches out to influences policy
+School reaches out to influence policy

-The college has always favoured applied research and engagement in addition to traditional scholarship.
+The School has always favoured applied research and engagement in addition to traditional scholarship.
 The Welsh Government's legislation on children's rights was, for example, partly drafted by our academics.
 Here are some more examples of research impact:

 - The Department of Professional Studies maintains close contacts with the profession in Wales and elsewhere.